JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7904 days**.

-And here is a just a random fact -  **The Atlantic Ocean is saltier than the Pacific Ocean**.
+And here is a just a random fact -  **Americans are responsible for generating roughly 20% percent of the garbage in the world**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)